+Announce your successes.
 If you do not blow your own horn then someone else might use it as a spittoon.
-Taken to an extreme, ‘horn blowing’ can produce an experience somewhere between appalling and unpleasant but on the flip side, pride of workmanship and the process of sharing best practices can be done without boasting.
+Taken to an extreme, ‘horn blowing’ can produce an experience somewhere between appalling and unpleasant.
+On the flip side, pride of workmanship and the process of sharing best practices can be done without boasting.
 If someone has an interest in you, it is not smug or vain to answer the question or even volunteer the information in a respectful way.

 Talking about your achievements is not boasting – if it’s true.
 And being quietly truthful about what you have done shows confidence not arrogance.
 Why celebrate your success alone – invite your friends.